paragonie/ciphersweet/docs/README.md

 out-of-the-box, but we also provide an interface that can be used to integrate with any key management service in your code.

-The simplest example of this is the `ArrayProvider`:
+The simplest example of this is the `StringProvider`:

 ```php
 <?php